Indian Dinner Party Ideas (Sample Menus + Recipes)

 - Spinach and Artichoke dip with chips

-- Chips and Salsa (love the Mango salsa)
+- Chips and Salsa (their Mango salsa is really good!)

 Chutneys for appetizers (Pick 1 or 2)

 Chutneys to serve with a South Indian meal

 Click for more: Here’s a list of 10+ Indian chutney recipes for you to choose from.

 - Grated cucumber raita

 - Mango raita (don’t serve this if you are already making Mango lassi or Mango milkshake)

 For more ideas: Here’s a list of 10+ raita recipes for you to choose from.